 To help families keep as safe as possible SAFE has developed some useful FAQs.
 If you have any safeguarding related questions which you feel need to be answered, please email us.
 Relevant questions/answers will be added to this page.

 My children are old enough to be at home alone while the schools are closed but I am worried they will get bored and/or into trouble whilst I am at work.

 This is a huge challenge for families especially as time goes on.
-The Government instruction is “stay at home” so childcare should be at home (subject to the exceptions for school provision via www.gov.uk/coronavirus) and not be arranged with anyone vulnerable to the virus such as relatives aged 70 years or over, or people with an underlying health condition.
+The Government instruction still recommends to “stay at home” where possible, so most childcare will coontinue to be at home (subject to the exceptions for school provision via www.gov.uk/coronavirus) and not be arranged with anyone vulnerable to the virus such as relatives aged 70 years or over, or people with an underlying health condition.
 Get them to check in with you frequently with their phones or other devices, so you can see where they are.
 Make sure they know not to let anyone in who they do not know.
 Identify trusted neighbours who can be called in an emergency and share their contact details, as appropriate.

 I am worried that my disabled brother who lives alone will just let anyone in who knocks at the door.

 There has already been a rise in ‘cold callers’ pretending to be official visitors: speak with him about being sure who people are.
 Although there should be none in the current period of “Stay at home”, genuine callers like meter readers carry ID and will always come back.
 Consider fixing a chain on the door and installing a CCTV camera outside the door to link to your mobile phone.
 Helpful guidance can be obtained via tradingstandardsblog.co.uk/